BALEH HYDROELECTRIC PROJECT

 The 1,285 Baleh Hydroelectric Project (HEP) is a key state infrastructure and hydro-industrialisation development project, set to meet the rising energy demands from energy-intensive industries within Sarawak Corridor of Renewable Energy (SCORE), supporting Sarawak’s ambition of achieving a high-income and developed status by 2030.

-Sarawak Energy’s largest hydropower project to date, it is targeted for completion in 2027 to ensure sufficient renewable hydropower capacity for Sarawak’s development and future growth as well as to meet the region’s need for reliable and renewable energy.
+Sarawak Energy’s largest hydropower project to date, it is targeted for completion by fourth quarter 2028 to ensure sufficient renewable hydropower capacity for Sarawak’s development and future growth as well as to meet the region’s need for reliable and renewable energy.

 Baleh HEP is a Concrete Faced Rockfill Dam (CFRD) with an elevation of 225m above sea level.
 It is located on the Baleh River, about 105km upstream from its confluence with the Rejang River in the Kapit Division towards central Borneo.